Bayesian inference to study a signal with two or more decaying particles in a non-resonant background: A simplified benchmark scenario for pp to hh to b b gamma gamma

 The algorithm we are presenting has the ability to learn from the data the signal fraction in the sample, as well as to learn the distributions in each one of these classes.
 To test this feature, we emulate the scenario in which the Montecarlo predictions are slightly biased from the data.
 In order to do this we have fitted the labeled data to Normal (signal) and Exponential (background) distributions, and then proposed a prior distribution for the corresponding distribution parameters that is shifted from their fitted values.
 The graphical outcome of this procedure is depicted in Fig.~\ref{sandb}.
 Observe that we are plotting the distributions that correspond to the central values of the biased prior distributions.
 In Fig.~\ref{fulldynesty} (explained below) one can see the prior distribution of each parameter.

-We have run Bayesian inference processes for the unknown parameters of the model, namely $\mu_{b\bar b},\ \sigma_{b\bar b},\ \mu_{\gamma\gamma},\ \sigma_{\gamma\gamma},\ \lambda_b,\ \lambda_\gamma$ and $\pi_S$, using the dynamic nested sampling through the library {\tt Dynesty}.
+We have run Bayesian inference processes for the unknown parameters of the model, namely $\mu_{b\bar b},\ \sigma_{b\bar b},\ \mu_{\gamma\gamma},\ \sigma_{\gamma\gamma},\ \lambda_b,\ \lambda_\gamma$ and $\pi_S$, using dynamic nested sampling through the library {\tt Dynesty}.
 We have used the likelihood as defined in Eq.~\ref{likelihood}-\ref{pb}, but using Truncated Normal and Truncated Exponential distributions in the signal region defined in the $m_{b\bar b}$-$m_{\gamma\gamma}$ plane for the values previously mentioned.
 We have run the algorithm for samples of $N=1000$ and $N=250$ total events with signal's fraction of 0\%, 5\% and 10\%.
 The outcome of one of these runs ($N=1000$ events with 10\% signal, i.e.~$\pi_S=0.1$) is shown in Fig.~\ref{fulldynesty}.
 In the left panel it can be seen the evolution of the sampling process as a function of the prior volume ${\cal X}$, and in the right panel the outcome of the posterior for each one of the inferred parameters.
 The prior distribution for each parameter is shown in a black-dashed line, and the Normal means are allowed to explore values beyond the selected signal region.
 Their central values are biased from the true-level, as explained above.
-As it can be seen, the means $\mu$'s are learned very efficiently from the data, slightly less the $\lambda$'s, and the $\sigma$'s are learned slightly in the wrong direction.
-This may be because of fluctuations, or because the extracting distributions do not exactly match the originals in the data.
-What is compellingly learned is the expected signal fraction in the sample (bottom panel): starting from a totally unknown fraction (uniform distribution) the algorithm learns a posterior probability for $\pi_S$ whose mass is accumulated around the true value.
-This results is obtained for other signal fractions, and with less events as well, and is one of the main results in this work.
+As it can be seen, the means $\mu$'s are learned very efficiently from the data, slightly less the $\lambda$'s, and the $\sigma$'s are learned slightly in the wrong direction, but compatible with the true values.
+This is in concordance with the discussion in Sect.~\ref{mate} concerning the multimodality and parameters degeneracy in the posterior distribution.
+Moreover, one can get an understanding for the reasons behind this behavior in this case.
+In the problem we are dealing with, $m_{b\bar b}$ is allowed to span from 100 to 140 GeV and its signal width is as large as $\sigma_{b\bar b} \sim 15$ GeV, whereas its background decaying rate is as small as $\lambda_b \sim {\cal O}(10^{-3})$ GeV$^{-1}$.
+Therefore, we can recognize a partial degeneracy as follows: one could have a slight increase in $\sigma_{b\bar b}$ at the price of making steeper the decay in its background (increasing $\lambda_b$) and slightly correcting the signal fraction.
+(And vice versa).
+For the case of $m_{\gamma\gamma}$ the signal width is slightly smaller in comparison to its allowed span range (2 GeV in the range 120-130 GeV), however, being the signal fraction as small as 10\%, this behavior is also present, but less pronounced.
+Observe that this pattern is observed in both $m_{b\bar b}$ vs.~$\lambda_b$ and $m_{\gamma\gamma}$ vs.~$\lambda_\gamma$ in Fig.~\ref{fulldynesty} when comparing the posterior to the true values.
+Note that it is not by chance that the data lie in such a critical range of their values, but precisely because this is the signal region in the di-Higgs searches.
+The previous discussion can also be visualized using the upper rows in Figs.~\ref{1000} and \ref{250}.